marcglasberg/async_redux/README.md

 That's necessary because AsyncRedux knows if a reducer is sync or async not by checking the returned type, but by checking your `reducer()` method signature.
-If it is `FutureOr<AppState>`, AsyncRedux can't know if it's sync or async, and will throw a StoreException:
+If it is `FutureOr<AppState>`, AsyncRedux can't know if it's sync or async, and will throw a `StoreException`:

 ```
 Reducer should return `St` or `Future<St>`.
 Do not return `FutureOr<St>`.